 But Ayurveda fell into neglect during the four centuries of foreign rule, which started in the early 16th century with the invasion of Sri Lanka by the Portuguese.
 From around 1920s, the revival of the practice of Ayurveda began, which coincided with the agitation for independence from the British imperialism.
 However, the real turning point in the revival of Ayurveda in the recent history befell with the enactment of the Ayurveda Act No.31 of 1961.
 Today, Ayurveda is increasingly seen as a much better alternative to Western medicine; hence, it’s becoming hugely popular among people from all walks of life across the world.

 Going part and parcel with Ayurveda are the herbal medications, fusions of plants and/ or plant parts such as roots, bulbs, bark, flowers, blossoms, seeds, sap, stems, fruit, leaves, or buds.
-From the ancient times, a multitude of herbs, some indigenous and others not quite so, have been recognised for their unique medicinal properties.
+From ancient times, a multitude of herbs, some indigenous and others not quite so, have been recognized for their unique medicinal properties.
 It’s estimated that over 70,000 plants with therapeutic benefits have been used at one time or other.
 EDB eMARKETPLACE offers a whole range of Ayurvedic & Herbal products for sale online.
 Explore the product collections of our vendors below.

 Because Ayurveda focuses on healing the body, mind and soul, it’s widely regarded as a more holistic treatment system in comparison with the Western medicine.
 Also, akin to Ayurveda are some specialised spas and wellness treatment centres.
 Sri Lanka is home to a steadily growing network of Specialised Ayurvedic & Therapy Centres that stand as follows at the moment.